-Including films on a variety of crucial topics from Melanesia (Solomon Islands), Papua New Guinea (Kuman), Iran (Farsi), India (Hor), Australia (Ngarrinjderri) and Mexico and North America (Choctaw, Haudenosaune, Innu, Ojibway).
+Join us on the final day of #NSFF13 with a programme of International films from: Melanesia (Solomon Islands), Papua New Guinea (Kuman), Iran (Farsi), India (Hor), Australia (Ngarrinjderri), Mexico, and North America (Choctaw, Haudenosaune, Innu, Ojibway).

 Dir.
 Ebad Adibpour | 2017 | Farsi, Iran | 4’